Introduction to Murree’s Colonial Heritage

 • Local Impact: Major employer maintaining traditional skills

-Self-Guided Heritage Walk
+Self-Guided Heritage Walk in Murree

 This carefully curated route takes you through Murree’s most significant colonial landmarks while avoiding crowded tourist areas.
 The walk reveals hidden architectural details and offers panoramic views that haven’t changed since Victorian times.